mariaperezl/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/gl.md

 ## Language
 <!-- {{LANGUAGE_DESCRIPTION}} -->
 <!-- Provide a brief (1-2 paragraph) description of your language -->
+Galician is the language of Galicia (Spain).
+It has been an official language, along with Spanish, since 1981 and, in addition to being a language of use in this territory, it is spoken in other bordering areas, although without official status (Asturias, León, Zamora).
+It belongs to the Indo-European language family, specifically the Romance languages, along with Spanish, Portuguese and Catalan.
+It also has a close relationship with Portuguese since they share historical origins, but today they constitute two separate languages with each one having its own respective standard developed by each institution.

+The state of vitality of the language is “Institutional” according to Ethnologue https://www.ethnologue.com/language/glg/, that is, the language is developed, has a standard variety, is taught at all stages of the Galician educational system and has institutional support.
+However, from the point of view of sociolinguistics, both the autonomous community of Galicia and the other territories that speak the Galician language present typical features of a situation of linguistic conflict (diglossia), resulting from a historical process of replacement of Galician (a minority language) by Spanish.
+The Galician case responds to the characteristics of a framework of languages in contact between which conflicting relations occur.

+The Galician language is a rich and diverse reality, and its linguistic variation is manifested in spontaneous speech.
+Thus, aspects such as age, geography, sociocultural level or communicative context also influence linguistic uses.
+At the dialectal level, Galician presents differentiating features between the eastern and western areas, as well as between the north and the south: phonetic changes (such as the use of gheada or seseo), lexical variations (different words to designate the same object) or even small morpho-syntactic differences.

 ## Demographic information
 The dataset includes the following distribution of age and gender.